sonyccd/app-engine-diving/README.md

   * Max and Min temp
   * The list view will only have the, "name", time, and duration of the dive

-Once these have been done and it is "running" on staging we need to move this into project-hermes orginization
+Once these have been done and it is "running" on staging we need to move this into project-hermes organization